escowles/recipes/_posts/2023-11-13-smoked-turkey.md

 ---

-11/25/2024: we did this last year and it was great. but this year and last year both, i put the roasting dish directly on the pizza stone, resulting in the turkey cooking in about 2 hours instead of the expected 5-6. this makes for a very hectic and early thanksgiving dinner. i added a baking rack as a spacer, but it was too late. i think that i do that at the beginning next year, it will successfully smoke the turkey instead of baking it.
+11/25/2024: this turned out great this year and last. but both years, i put the roasting dish directly on the pizza stone, resulting in the turkey cooking in about 2 hours instead of the expected 5-6. this makes for a very hectic and early thanksgiving dinner. i added a baking rack as a spacer, but it was too late. i think that i do that at the beginning next year, it will successfully smoke the turkey instead of baking it.